Relative Insight's comparative approach is what makes our technology unique from other text analysis solutions. In this article, you will learn:

 There are three primary benefits to the comparative approach.

-It incorporates context into your analysis which helps to generate more robust insights that hold up under scrutiny.
+• It incorporates context into your analysis which helps to generate robust insights that hold up under scrutiny.

-It surfaces only the statistically significant differences and similarities between data sets, helping users overcome the hypothesis-driven bias that is inherent in human-led (manual) analysis.
+• It surfaces only the statistically significant differences between data sets, helping users overcome the hypothesis-driven bias, common in manual analysis.